Tonel: Dinamo Zagreb

-On 27 August 2010, after falling out of favour with new manager Paulo Sérgio, 30-year-old Tonel signed for Croatian club GNK Dinamo Zagreb.
-He made his official debut in an Eternal derby match drawn 1–1 away to HNK Hajduk Split, on 11 September; he was awarded the No. 13 shirt in the Prva HNL, but played with No. 28 in European fixtures, as Dario Šimić had been registered with the former number at the start of the 2010–11 season, before retiring in August 2010.
-His first season resulted in the team winning the league and cup double, and he scored in the 5–1 win (8–2 aggregate) over NK Varaždin in the cup final on 11 May.
+On 27 August 2010, after falling out of favour with new manager Paulo Sérgio, the 30-year-old Tonel signed for GNK Dinamo Zagreb.
+He made his official debut in an Eternal derby match drawn 1–1 away to HNK Hajduk Split, on 11 September; he was awarded the No. 13 shirt in the Croatian Football League, but played with No. 28 in European fixtures as Dario Šimić had been registered with the former number before retiring.
+His first season resulted in the club winning the league and cup double, and he scored in the 5–1 win (8–2 aggregate) over NK Varaždin in the cup final on 11 May.

-In 2011–12, Tonel added a second consecutive double, after playing in a 3–1 cup final win over NK Osijek in May.
+Tonel added a second consecutive double in 2011–12, after playing in a 3–1 cup final defeat of NK Osijek in May.
 He was released at the end of his contract, in December 2012.

 Return to Portugal

-On 7 January 2013, Tonel returned to his homeland and joined top division club S.C.
+On 7 January 2013, Tonel returned to his homeland and joined top-division S.C.
 Beira-Mar, signing until June 2014.
-After suffering relegation, however, he terminated his link and went on to spend a further two seasons in the second tier with C.D.
+After suffering relegation, however, he terminated his contract and went on to spend a further two seasons in the Segunda Liga with C.D.
 Feirense.

-Aged 35, Tonel returned to the top division on 9 June 2015 after agreeing to a one-year contract with C.F.
+Aged 35, Tonel returned to the top flight on 9 June 2015 after agreeing to a one-year contract with C.F.
 Os Belenenses.
 Early into the campaign, he was criticised for committing a 90th-minute handball penalty in favour of his former team Sporting at the Estádio José Alvalade, with his action resulting in a 1–0 loss for Belenenses.